srujana-maddula/outerspace-go-proxymock/README.md

 # Demo App: outerspace-go

-This is a demo app that uses the SpaceX API to fetch data about SpaceX launches, rockets, and capsules.
+Outerspace is a demo app that uses the SpaceX API to fetch data about SpaceX launches, rockets, and capsules.
 It also talks to a numbers API that consistently generates random results.

 ![outerspace-go](/img/outerspace-go.png)